 The Earth is 12,756km at the equator and 12,714km from pole to pole.
 We round this up to 13,000km.

-There is evidence that early astronomers knew that Earth was round for a number of reasons:
+Early astronomers knew that Earth was round for several reasons:

 - The Moon is round.

 - The shadow of the Earth on the Moon during a lunar eclipse is round.